Landmark Chinese copper deal with Afghanistan at risk

 "The terms of the contract they want to renegotiate were the terms that made them the winners in the bidding process," said Javed Noorani of IWA.

 The Afghan president is expected to travel to China with the minister of mines to discuss salvaging the project.
-The government was split between accommodating Chinese demands and cancelling the contract.
+The government was split between accomodating Chinese demands and cancelling the contract.